Monday Afternoons: September 16, 2019 — November 11, 2019 | 4:00 PM – 5:30 PM

-Note: There will no class on Monday, July 1st.
+Note: There will no class on Monday, October 14th due to the Thanksgiving holiday.

 The weekly sessions are 90 minutes in length and begin with a mindful check-in of thoughts and feelings, followed by a review of homework practices.
 The rest of the session will introduce new concepts and practices, comprising a mix of practices and discussions, both as a group and in partners.
 The concepts build from week to week with early sessions aimed at developing an understanding of stress in addition to an awareness of thoughts, feelings, and sensory inputs or sensations.
 The next sessions focus on bringing mindful awareness into daily living, both formally and informally, and on applying mindful techniques in situations that are challenging or stressful.
 The remaining sessions are designed to cultivate mindful resilience in relationships with others and the self.
 Bringing mindfulness into communication and learning to implement self-care practices (use of technology, social media, eating, sleeping and exercise patterns) are also discussed, and teens are taught how to modify practices to suit their needs after the program is over.